Tag: forward

 Psalm 20; Numbers 9:15–23; Revelation 4:1–8

-Assuming that this by or about David, note that there really isn’t a mention of rescue.
+Assuming that this written by or about David, note that there really isn’t a mention of .
 Not really.
 David had experienced many hard times (some as a consequence of his own actions).
 God didn’t spare him hard times.
 God was with David and responded to David in the hard times.
-Much of this would seem to come from David’s rhythm of worship and communion with God.
+Much of this would seem to come from David’s rhythm of and with God.
 From what we can gather (which is, granted, limited), David had a regular practice of seeking God.

 The pattern that the Israelites had wandering in the wilderness was different.
 Most of us cannot imagine being wanderers, whether the Bedouins of the Arabian Peninsula or the homeless around the corner.
 The Israelites had a wandering pattern for 40 years.